 She also concluded that older trees (Mother trees or Hub trees) have larger networks and the ability to subsidize smaller trees and foster growth.
 This ability, in turn, creates a quicker re-growth if there is ecological damage in a forest ecosystem.

 It's important to know what system you are tapping into if you are harvesting something from the forest, or are interested in becoming a woodworker.
 Everything is interconnected.

 So, after I admired the fungal network attached to this spruce, I dug around for a nice juicy rootlet.

-I also made friends with a caterpillar.
+I also made friends with a woolly worm.

 Spruce roots in hand, I set to splitting them.
 I think I went about it a little backward (I split them first and then pulled the outer bark off).
 It's better if you put them in water and boil them to loosen up the outer-bark and then peel it off by scraping with the back of a knife.
 You can also see the outer-bark if you look at the end of the root (cross-section) and peel it with your fingernail.
 The root should be nice and bright and kind of slick.